 - 1-2 cups watermelon, cubed or sliced

-- In a medium mixing bowl, combine 1 TBSP lime juice with the BBQ sauce, honey, and hot water.
+- In a medium mixing bowl, combine 1 tablespoon lime juice with the BBQ sauce, honey, and hot water.
 Mix and set aside.

 - Fry the onion in the remaining oil (add a bit more oil if necessary) for a few minutes until they become slightly tender.
 Then add in the sugar snap peas, salt and pepper, and crushed red pepper flakes and cook for 1 minute.